 The Editors welcome manuscripts on all aspects of Catholic elementary, secondary, and higher education for peer review and possible publication.
-Catholic Education: A Journal of Inquiry and Practice features original empirical qualitative and quantitative research, literature reviews, theoretical works, and book reviews.
+The Journal of Catholic Education features original empirical qualitative and quantitative research, literature reviews, theoretical works, and book reviews.

 Submissions must be made through the online submission system.
 Mailed or emailed submissions will not be accepted.